-Pennsylvania has rich cultural history, an affordable cost of living, low taxes, and a strong job market.
+Pennsylvania has a rich cultural history, an affordable cost of living, low taxes, and a strong job market.
 Weather-wise, it experiences all four seasons.
-This is beneficial, since there are rolling farmlands, lakes, rivers, parks, and outdoor trails to enjoy during warmer months.
+This is beneficial since there are rolling farmlands, lakes, rivers, parks, and outdoor trails to enjoy during warmer months.
 Amazing fall foliage, plus ski mountains and other winter activities round out the rest of the year.
 Some of the best schools in the country are here, like the University of Pennsylvania, great for continuing education.
 Big cities like Philadelphia and Harrisburg offer urban adventures and top-drawer medical care, while charming, small towns give residents plenty of local flavor.

 Here are five of the best areas to live in Pennsylvania.

 1. Mount Lebanon Township

 A suburb of Pittsburgh, Mount Lebanon sits about seven miles south of the city.
 Its population is close to 33,000 and it has an average home value of around $235,200.
 Its history dates back to the 1700s, and it's divided into several neighborhoods, each with its own unique character.

 The town is home to a popular outdoor swim facility, Mount Lebanon Golf Course, a tennis center, and an excellent library.
 There are lovely gardens, mature trees, and nature trails throughout the neighborhoods, helping this town to earn a Tree City USA designation.
 Locals take advantage of the easy to use light rail transit system and have top-notch medical care from St. Clair Hospital and hospitals in Pittsburgh.

 55+ Communities Near Mount Lebanon